by Ian Greenhalgh, Britain, with Jeff Smith, USA

 Here is another view of the first blast from a different viewpoint.
 Frame 2 shows a 20 storey high-rise building to the right of the frame so you can compare the fireball size at over 1,000 feet diameter.

-Posted by Ian Greenhalgh on August 26, 2015, With 20389 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on August 26, 2015, With 23573 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.